zenweasel/thin-dev-environment/README.md

 `reaction publish`

-1. Publishes packages in `custom-packages` directory to npm (or github) via Lerna
+1. Publish packages in `custom-packages` directory to npm (or github) via Lerna

 `reaction docker build`

-1. Changes links in `plugins.json` to point to npm packages, not local
+1. Change links in `plugins.json` to point to npm packages, not local
 2. Builds docker file